h1w/photo-video-watermark/README.md

-# picture-watermark
+# Boxthread-watermark
-Telegram bot for creating watermak on pictures.
+Telegram bot for creating watermak on photos and videos.